The Crests: Career

 Founded by J.T.
-Carter, the group included Talmadge "Tommy" Gough (1939-2014), Harold "Chico" Torres (deceased) and Patricia Van Dross (1943-1993) (older sister of R&B singer Luther Vandross).
-Carter selected vocalist Johnny Mastrangelo (1939-2010) (shortened to Johnny Mastro and later changed to Johnny Maestro) as lead vocalist.
+Carter, the group included Talmadge "Tommy" Gough (1939–2014), Harold "Chico" Torres (deceased) and Patricia Van Dross (1943–1993) (older sister of R&B singer Luther Vandross).
+Carter selected vocalist Johnny Mastrangelo (1939–2010) (shortened to Johnny Mastro and later changed to Johnny Maestro) as lead vocalist.

 The Crests were discovered in 1956 while singing in the New York City Subway by the wife of orchestra leader Al Browne.
 Browne connected the group with Joyce Records where they recorded their first two songs, "My Juanita" and "Sweetest One".

 In 1957, they charted with their first release, "Sweetest One", on Joyce Records.

 After recording two more singles for Joyce Records, Patricia Van Dross left The Crests in 1958 to finish her education.

-Their next single after "16 Candles" on COED Records was "Six Nights A Week" which hit #28 on the Billboard Hot 100 Charts and #17 on the R&B. Their next release "Flower Of Love" was bland compared to other Crests cuts and attained only a six-week run-up to #79.
+Their next single after "16 Candles" on COED Records was "Six Nights A Week" which hit No. 28 on the Billboard Hot 100 Charts and No. 17 on the R&B. Their next release "Flower Of Love" was bland compared to other Crests cuts and attained only a six-week run-up to No. 79.

 From 1958 to 1960 the group was almost always on the road.
 In the late 1950s, The Crests performed on several national teen dance television shows, including American Bandstand and The Dick Clark Show.
 They appeared seven times on the latter.

 In 1961, The Crests recorded a new single, "Little Miracles", with Tony Middleton, lead singer of The Willows, singing lead; it was their first single not to chart in the Top 100.
 Gough quit the group after the single, moving to Detroit, to work for auto giant General Motors, and was replaced by Gary "Kit" Lewis (not to be confused with Gary Lewis of Gary Lewis & the Playboys fame).

 Maestro recorded with other backup singers under the name "Johnny Maestro & The Crests", producing a single for United Artists in 1962, two singles for Cameo Records in 1963–64, a single for APT Records in 1965, a single for Scepter Records in 1965, and three singles for the Parkway label in 1966.

-James Ancrum then took over the lead, recording "Guilty" in January 1962 and charting only to #123.
+James Ancrum then took over the lead, recording "Guilty" in January 1962 and charting only to No. 123.
 The group went back to touring when their 1963 Selma side "Did I Remember?" flopped.
 A 1964 sequel to "16 Candles", "You Blew Out The Candles", also was not successful.